astorDev/nist/queries/include/article/index.md

 });
 ```

-Check out a complete example code [here on GitHub](https://github.com/astorDev/nist/blob/main/queries/include/playground/Program.cs).
-You can also use `Nist.Queries.Include` nuget package from the same project to add various query parameter utils, including `IncludeQueryParameter` to your app.
+Check out complete example code [here on GitHub](https://github.com/astorDev/nist/blob/main/queries/include/playground/Program.cs).
+You can also use the `Nist.Queries.Include` NuGet package from the same project to add various query parameter utils, including `IncludeQueryParameter`, to your app.

-This example, package, and even this article are parts of the [NIST project](https://github.com/astorDev/nist).
-The project contains many HTTP-related tooling beyong queries - check it out and don't hesitate to give the repository a star! ⭐
+This example, package, and even this article are part of the [NIST project](https://github.com/astorDev/nist).
+The project contains many HTTP-related tools beyond queries — check it out and don't hesitate to give the repository a star! ⭐

 Claps for this article are also highly appreciated! 😉